(Under reconstruction, This page will be ready soon.)

-The Shema is the central, most instructive and most important declaration in all of Judaism and biblical religion.
-It is the first thing we say upon awakening, the last thing we say before sleep and, if possible, our final words and thought before we return our bodies to the earth.
+The Shema is the central, most instructive and most important declaration in all of Judaism.
+It is the first thing we say upon awakening, the last thing we say before sleep and, if possible, our final words and thoughts before we return our bodies to the earth.

 The Lord is our God; the Lord is one: The Lord, who is now our God and not the God of the other nations - He will be [declared] in the future [to be] "the one God," as it is said: "For then I will convert the peoples to a pure language that all of them call in the name of the Lord" (Zephaniah 3:9), and it is [also] said: "On that day will the Lord be one and His name one" (Zechariah 14:9).